MingyuPan2/ecse373_f23_mxp745_lab3/README.md

 	rosbag play --clock /home/mingyupan/Download/glennan_5_<size>.bag /tf_trajectory:=/tf

 This will start the bag playback.
+Remove "--clock" to NOT use the external (sim_time) clock.

 ## View the Map